preciousNliwasa/phew/README.md

 ##### examples

-present value of an annuity certain can be calculated by the following process
+present value of an annuity certain can be calculated by the code below

 ```python
 >> from phew import Annuity